create3000/x_ite/docs/_posts/components/Networking/Inline.md

   [7]: https://en.wikipedia.org/wiki/Gaussian_splatting
   [8]: https://www.npmjs.com/package/x_ite-off-parser

->**Tip:** All files can be compressed using GZip compression (usually denoted by a 'z' at the end of the filename suffix).
-This saves bandwidth and speeds up download time.
+>**Tip:** All files, including media files, can be compressed using GZip compression (usually denoted by a `z` at the end of the filename suffix or by appending `.gz`).
+This saves bandwidth and speeds up download times.
 {: .prompt-tip }

 ### About Special Exported Nodes